 The Philips Sonicare brush head is diamond-shaped with contoured nylon bristles, designed to get into hard-to-reach areas.

 The vibration feature is very strong, but the EasyStart mode lets you slowly increase the brush’s vibration over time.
 It’ll increase to full power by your 14th session with the toothbrush, so you can comfortably transition from a manual toothbrush.

 To start, you can purchase the handle and charger with either one brush head or three.
 It has a replacement reminder function meant to tell you when it’s time to change brush heads.
 It also has a timer function set for 2 minutes.

 The ADA states that this electric toothbrush can break up and remove plaque, and can help reduce and prevent gingivitis.

-This battery-operated toothbrush is a budget-priced alternative to more expensive electric models.
+This battery-operated toothbrush is a budget-priced alternative to more expensive electric models, at less than $10.
 Despite the lower price, it still carries the ADA Seal.

 The brush head contains two sets of bristles to clean in and around teeth.
 The ones on top move in a circular motion, while the ones below move up and down.
 This toothbrush is excellent for plaque removal in hard-to-reach areas of the mouth.